About Study Abroad in Jordan

-You’ll share an off-campus apartment with local roommates and other US students from the CET program.
-The housing component is immersive, and tied to the curriculum and program as a whole.
-You’ll live in a family neighborhood with other college students, living like a local and using your language skills to help you navigate your new life.
-The presence of Jordanian families living in the building require respect of local norms both in and around the housing, much like a homestay.
+You will share an off-campus apartment with local roommates and other US students from the CET program.
+The apartment, located in a family neighborhood, will allow you to live like a local and use your language skills.
+The presence of Jordanian families living in the building requires respect of local norms both in and around the housing, much like a homestay.

-Apartments are new, fully furnished, air-conditioned, and only a ten minute walk from campus.
-However, it is important to remain flexible and set realistic expectations as the standards in Jordan are different than in the US.
+Apartments are new, fully furnished, air-conditioned, and only a ten-minute walk from campus.
+However, it is important to remain flexible and set realistic expectations because the standards in Jordan are different than in the US.

 Sharing an apartment with a Jordanian roommate is frequently cited by students as one of the best parts of the program.
 Jordanian roommates are selected from local Jordanian universities.
-All roommates agree to abide by the full-time language pledge if you are enrolled in the Intensive Arabic Language track.
+If you are enrolled in the Intensive Arabic Language track, all roommates agree to abide by the full-time language pledge.

-The program facilitates the roommate relationship.
-Jordanian roommates attend excursions, plan activities, and present a lecture series to their peers.
-Beyond this, the program steps out of the way to allow roommates to develop natural cross-cultural relationships that move beyond the host-guest paradigm.
+The program facilitates the roommate relationship: Jordanian roommates attend most excursions, plan activities, and present a lecture series to their peers.
+Beyond this, the program steps out of the way to allow roommates to develop natural cross-cultural relationships that move beyond host–guest.

 Each term, different activities that allow you to explore Amman, experience Jordanian culture, or just unwind with your friends.